-Sandbar willow is a multistemmed medium-sized shrub with smooth to slightly rough gray bark and can reach 3½ inches in diameter it will occasionally take the form of a small tree.
+Sandbar willow is a multistemmed medium-sized shrub with smooth to slightly rough gray bark.
 Large, dense stands are often formed from numerous root suckers especially near water edges.
-Its leaves grow alternately on the branch and are 2" to 6" in length.
-They are linear to narrowly oblong with a pointed tip.
-Leaves have a serrated margin, dark green on the upper side and the underside.
-The fruit is a small capsule about 5 to 10 mm long, it is yellowish when mature, pear-shaped to club-shaped.
+Leaves grow alternately on the branch and are linear to narrowly oblong with a pointed tip.
+They have a serrated margin, dark green on the upper side and the underside.
+The fruit is a small capsule about 5 to 10 mm long, yellowish when mature, and pear-shaped to club-shaped.
 The capsule splits into two halves when mature, releasing the cottony seed that spreads with the wind.

 Where it grows:

 Grows in moist to wet soils, most commonly along shorelines and river banks, and other wet sites.
-Does best in full sun like that on a lakeshore.
+Does best in full sun.

 How it’s used:

 A common use for Salix interior is erosion control.
-It may be used in stream bank and lakeshore restoration projects and is well suited to growing in areas with a high water table.
+It may be used in stream bank and lakeshore restoration projects.
+They are well suited for growing in areas with a high water table.
 Once it is planted, little to no care is required.